BoLang615/robot_arm/README.md

-Use the following command to start a training for seperate action.
+Use the following command to start a training for different actions.
 Arguments could be set in argument_parser.py.

 ```bash